OlenaKuda/OlenaKuda/README.md

 - 👋 Hi, I’m @OlenaKuda
 - 👀 I’m interested in Clean Code
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Spring Reactive
 - 💞️ I’m looking to collaborate on other github content
 - 📫 How to reach me elenakuda@gmail.com